 In connection with the Company's acquisition of InoCard GmbH ("InoCard") in 2014, the Company recorded contingent consideration related to amounts potentially payable to InoCard's former shareholders.
-Any future milestone can be settled for 50% in the form of Company ordinary shares.
+One half of any future milestone can be settled in the form of Company ordinary shares.
 The amounts payable in accordance with the sale and purchase agreement (as amended in August 2017) are contingent upon realization of the following milestones: